sapegin/squirrelsong/light/Vim/Readme.md

 # Squirrelsong Light Theme for [Neovim](https://neovim.io)/[Vim](https://www.vim.org)

-In your Vim configuration, use `:colorscheme squirrelsong`.
+In your Vim configuration, use `:colorscheme squirrelsong_light`.

 Set `g:squirrelsong_color_only` to `v:true` beforehand to
 disable additional styling like italic, bold, etc. This can